Canadian Floor Crossers

 Complete Party Movement Analysis

-A comprehensive breakdown of every party's floor crossing gains and losses since Confederation.
-The Liberals have been the biggest net winners, while the Progressive Conservatives were the biggest losers during their decline in the 1990s.
+A breakdown of every party's floor crossing gains and losses since Confederation.
+The Liberals have been the biggest net winners by a wide margin - a position reinforced by the current wave of Carney-era crossings.

 | Party | MPs Gained | MPs Lost | Net Movement | Peak Period |